Announcement: CARME 2019 in Cape Town, South Africa

-The next CARME (Correspondence Analysis and Related Methods) conference is scheduled to take place 20-23 September, 2015, in Naples, Italy.
+The next CARME (Correspondence Analysis and Related Methods) conference took place 20-23 September, 2015, in Naples, Italy.
 More information is given at the conference website: http://www.carme-n.org/carme2015/

 The first CARME (Correspondence Analysis and Related Methods) workshop was organized in Assos, Turkey, from 1 - 4 October 2011.